seckinalbamya/Voltage-and-current-graph-LabVIEW/README.md

 B -- UART --> D{Computer}
 ```

-The second part of the system is processing the incoming data with LabVIEW.
+The second part of the system process the incoming data with LabVIEW.

 # 2-LabVIEW